 - White Cake – The vanilla flavor mimics the vanilla ice cream at the heart of a banana split sundae.
 We used a box mix prepared in a 9 x 13 sheet pan.
 Feel free to use a homemade white cake recipe instead!

 - Instant Banana Pudding Mix – You’ll whisk this with milk, then pour it over the baked cake.
+If you can’t find the banana version, use instant vanilla pudding instead.

 - Cool whip – This is spread over the cake after chilling.
 Feel free to swap it out for real whipped cream if preferred.
+Or make our homemade cool whip!

 - Fruit – We topped the cake with sliced bananas, strawberries and crushed pineapple.
 And don’t forget the cherry on top!

 - Chocolate syrup – No banana split poke cake is complete without a generous drizzle of chocolate.
+Use our homemade chocolate syrup for best results!

 - Poke holes all over the baked cake while it’s still warm.
 We use the handle of a wooden spoon for this.
 A wooden skewer or food thermometer also works well.